RaphaelUngerFH/software_deployment/Lab3/README.md

 ```

 ## Part 2
 The second part is located in *Lab3/Teil2*.
+[MariaDB](https://mariadb.org/) is used as a database as it is simpler to be installed on Debian and is compatible with MySQL.